carbonchen/OpenGL-Interactive-Light-Simulation/README.md

 # OpenGL-Interactive-Light-Simulation
-Coded in C++ with OpenGL (GLFW for windowing, GLSL shader programming, GLM for matrix/vector computation)
+Coded in C++ with OpenGL (GLFW for windowing, GLSL for shader programming, GLM for matrix/vector computation)

 Open Application.exe to run